 Meanwhile, the NIU recon team had made themselves at home.
 On the large coffee table, someone had strewn parts of what looked to be a PKM machinegun, an M-21 rifle, and a SCAR-H with underslung grenade launcher.
 There were also pieces of the cleaning kit strewn about as well.

 John and I sat down at a bar and began to check our weapons.
 For me, my first weapon was my Heckler and Koch G-3KA4, a compact battle rifle with folding stock.
-I had… obtained it during Fight Night, and it had come with a reflex sight and a flip-down 3x magnifier.
+I had… obtained it during Hell Semester, and it had come with a reflex sight and a flip-down 3x magnifier.
 It was a very good gun on semi-auto.
 I also had a SIG-Sauer P229 and a Beretta 92FS Inox for backup.
 I had also purchased a small utility knife as well.
 Another new gift was silencers for all our weapons that had been supplied by NIU.

 John, meanwhile, liked to travel light.
 He just had an LR 300, a Bren 10, and his own knife.
 Needless to say, he got done a little before me.
 Still, it wasn’t until we had both been done for a little while that Joseph looked up from reassembling his SCAR-H for the second time and said, “If you’re done, you can go into the other room and pack everything you think you’ll need for a week.”